gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-jmespath-filters-gij-cloud.md

 ---

 JMESPath is a query language for JSON used to filter API results and to limit which repositories are integrated.
-The maximum allowed length is 2000 characters or less.

 For help with writing expressions, please contact [**support**](support@gitkraken.com).